sushmaakoju/nlp-bio-bert/README.md

 ![f1-score_hmm](https://user-images.githubusercontent.com/8979477/143825072-c0a701a0-a1ce-42e7-a8c2-a22b9f0dbfb2.png)

 The f-score for I and B tags is better however it seems pretty good for O tag since O is the most frequent tag.

-Analysis of results
+Summary of results:
 From above results, f1-score, it is not recommended to continue using HMM and Viterbi approach for Named Entity Recognition, since the pitfall of HMM model is that it is not flexible enough to unknown words as well as any new vocabulary.
 It is possible to consider the previous word is a B tag, then next tag is an O tag, then the likelihood of having an I tag or O tag more than a B tag.
 However this consideration is not sufficient to generalize and improve HMM with Viterbi.

 We could use additional features such as the first letter is a capital letter, all letters are capital letters, the previous word is a hyphen, or next word is a number, previous word + next word is an alphanumeric, all of which can act as better features for working with HMM.
 The idea is frequencies for each of these new features and their likelihood of being assigned a tag under a 5-gram approach; without a pretrained model, the HMM model might survive for small problems but for small, limited real world applications.

-#### IB Tag sequence without an O tag with ”en_core_web_md”:
+### IB Tag sequence without an O tag with ”en_core_web_md”:

 Given that Data analysis and statistical analysis of data sets surrounding words, tags and their corresponding frequencies from the above sections, I found that it is perhaps better to ignore O tag.
-I read about this sometime back as a quick, hurried approach in Named Entity tagging.
-Oftentimes, knowledge required to derive entities from understanding language is not available, it might be easier to give preference to least frequent tag/label.
 The tags that are considered are I, B tags only.
 Once after prediction of I, B tags is complete, we could assume all of the remaining untagged words are O tags.

-So in this approach, I just trained the en_core_web_md model using the SpACY library and extracted entities (with start and end ids for each word in a sentence) and processed it through a minimalistic SpACY approach.
+So in this approach, I trained the en_core_web_md model using the SpACY library and extracted entities (with start and end ids for each word in a sentence) and processed it through a minimalistic SpACY approach.

 Evaluation
 The validation during model training task, the precision, f1-score and recall scores are as follows for the I, B tags for NER task: